sunnybhandal/Predicting-Flight-Delays/README.md

 # Predicting-Flight-Delays

 ## Description
-This project was used to become more familiar with the reasons behind flight delays using supervised learning methods.
+This project was used to predict flight delays using supervised learning methods and NoSQL databases.

 ### Final Model
 Includes the process of the analysis.
 Starting with data exploration, we found valuable insights into the data that we later developed into features for testing.
+Visuals were creating using Tableau and Matplotlib.

 ### Models
 - Linear Regression
 - Random Forest Regressor
 - XGBoost

-### Exploratory Analysis
+### Programs and Packages
-Used Pandas and plotting function to find insight into the data.
+Tableau, Python (Pandas, NumPy), PostgreSQL

 ### Data Description
 Details the features found in the three tables used for analysis.